imatix-legacy/iaf/README.md

 would probably have used [YAML](https://en.wikipedia.org/wiki/YAML) or perhaps [JSON](https://en.wikipedia.org/wiki/JSON).)

-A small example can be found in [the example directory](example/skeleton/).
+A small example can be found in [the examples directory](examples/skeleton/).

 More information can be found in the original whitepapers about the iMatix Application Framework can be found on the [legacy iMatix